 I recycle, only take short showers and cycle to work.
 Surely, says my brain, you can’t be one of the baddies!
 You don’t want to pollute, so you can’t be in a polluting business.
 So stop thinking about the environmental impact of your work.
 You’re designing software after all.
 How bad can it be?
 Surely not as bad as tangible products that are produced out of actual stuff that needs to be shipped all around the world?

-Optimism is a necessity in innovation and at the same time it makes us stupid.
+Optimism is a necessity in innovation and at the same time it can make us dumb.
 Luckily there’s more than one way to be optimistic.
 I came up with three types.
 The first two we’ve been through already:

 - Naive optimism: when you don’t know that you don’t know and believe everything is going to be okay.
 Like when my two-year old would run with the cars on the street if I’d let her.